-- It is expected that student will learn two words each day using the unique multisensory spelling strategy outlined below and revise two words each day.
+- It is expected that students will learn two words each day using the unique multisensory spelling strategy outlined below and revise two words each day.

 - The revision consists of the last few steps of the learning the word process.
 That is, the students identify the sounds in the word, draw a box for each sound (the boxes should look exactly the same as in the original word including dotted boxes and arrows) and then the student write the letter or letter combinations representing each sound in the boxes.
 The word is covered and then written again on the line.

-- Every word has a set of extension exercises (located at the end of each set of 10 words) that require students to add prefixes or suffixes, find rhyming words or identify other words that use similar graphemes, identify the part of speech, write the letters in alphabetical order, write a homophone, etc. These exercise help develop and apply orthographic knowledge, which is the third step in Frith’s literacy acquisition model.
+- Every word has a set of extension exercises (located at the end of each set of 10 words) that require students to add prefixes or suffixes, find rhyming words or identify other words that use similar graphemes, identify the part of speech, write a homophone, etc. These exercise help develop and apply orthographic knowledge, which is the third step in Frith’s literacy acquisition model.